gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    number space with 16384 bytes records the receiver window only needs to be 256*16384 = 4,194,304 bytes for this risk to definitely exist.
-While a 16-bit sequence number should not have any sequence number wraps for receiver windows up to 1 Gbyte.
+While a 16-bit sequence number should not have any sequence number wraps for receiver windows up to 1 GB.
 The DTLS/SCTP may not be tightly integrated and the DTLS records may not be requested to be sent in strict sequence order, in these case additional guard ranges are needed.